zbalkan/PANhunt/README.md

 ## Function

-PANhunt uses regular expressions to look for Visa, MasterCard, and AMEX credit card numbers across a broad set of document, mail, and archive formats.
+PANhunt uses regular expressions to look for Visa, MasterCard, AMEX and other credit card numbers across a broad set of document, mail, and archive formats.
 Archive and container formats are recursed so nested documents, emails, and attachments can be searched.

 Currently supported searchable formats include: